rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

 ### Stack Output

 Stack output resolver reads the parameter value from a stack output of another stack configured within the same Takomo project.
-The stack from where the output is read is referred as the source stack, and the stack that is using the resolver is referred as the target stack.
+The stack from where the output is read is referred to as the source stack, and the stack using the resolver is referred to as the target stack.

 The source stack automatically becomes the target stack's dependency.